 That isn’t the case with all twining climbers.
 Many, such as clematis and most annual climbers, like scarlet runner bean (Phaseolus coccineus) and morning glories (various species of Ipomea), can only wrap themselves around fairly slim supports: twine, netting, moderately thin branches, etc. Planted at the base of a tree, they often try to climb, then lose hold and slide down: not exactly the effect you want!
 You need to provide them with wire netting or some sort of cord to wrap around until they reach at least the lower branches of the tree.
 From there on in, though, thanks to the thinner branches found there, they can then start to climb on their own.

-Finally, there are climbing roses (Rosa spp.).
+Finally, there are climbing roses (Rosa spp.) and their even taller cousins, rambling roses.
 As most gardeners already know, they really don’t climb on their own.
 You always need to tie their rather rigid stems to their support to start them off in the right direction, even when you grow them on a trellis.
 The situation is no different when you want them to grow up a tree.
 Afterwards, as with weaker twining climbers, once their branches start to mingle with the tree’s branches, they’ll no longer need your help.